sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

 ## Step 1: Secure the Server

-> [!IMPORTANT]
-> You are going to set up an eScriptorium site that will be publicly accessible, so you must secure the server at the outset.

 > [!NOTE]
 > If you have access to a sudo user account instead of the root user, start from step 6 below.